luckydimdim/amqp/README.md

 - If you are terminating an application, you don't have to call `$channel->close()`, because `$client->disconnect()` will close all channels anyway.
 - However, you cannot leave channels open during the life of the application without using them – otherwise you may exhaust the open channel limit from the `channel_max` setting.
-- After closing a channel yourself or getting a `Typhoon\Amqp091\Exception\ChannelWasClosed` exception, you cannot use the channel – open a new one.
+- After closing a channel yourself or getting a `Thesis\Amqp\Exception\ChannelWasClosed` exception, you cannot use the channel – open a new one.

 #### exchange declare